RuinsWorth it

 What Xochicalco actually is

-Xochicalco is a fortified hilltop city that peaked around 650 to 900 AD, after the fall of Teotihuacan and before the rise of the Aztecs.
-It sits on a ridge in western Morelos, about 40 km southwest of Cuernavaca, and it earned UNESCO World Heritage status for good reason: the carved Pyramid of the Feathered Serpent is one of the finest reliefs in central Mexico, and there is a genuine underground observatory cut into the rock, where a shaft channels a beam of sunlight straight down at midday around the summer solstice.
+Xochicalco is a fortified hilltop city that peaked between roughly 650 and 900 AD, in the gap after Teotihuacan collapsed and long before the Aztecs.
+It sits on a ridge in western Morelos, about 40 km southwest of Cuernavaca, and it carries a UNESCO World Heritage listing that it genuinely earns.
+The carved Pyramid of the Feathered Serpent (Templo de la Serpiente Emplumada) is one of the best relief facades in central Mexico, and there is a real underground observatory: a chamber cut into the bedrock with a vertical shaft that drops a beam of sunlight straight to the floor around midday in the weeks near the summer solstice.

-Worth it.
-This is central Mexico’s most underrated ruins site.
-You get a real UNESCO city, a rare astronomical chamber, and long views over the Morelos valleys, usually with barely another soul around.
-Compared to the crush at Teotihuacan or Chichen Itza, Xochicalco is quiet to the point of feeling private.
-The trade-off is that it takes effort to reach and there is almost no shade on the ridge, so the site rewards planning more than most.
+Here is the honest verdict.
+Worth it, and undersold.
+You get a full pre-Hispanic city, an astronomical chamber you can stand inside, and long views over the Morelos valleys, usually with almost nobody else on the ridge.
+Set it next to the crush at Teotihuacan or Chichen Itza and Xochicalco feels close to private.
+The catch is that it takes effort to reach and there is nearly no shade up top, so it rewards planning more than most ruins do.

 How we’d play it